KonradGalczynski/Learning/articles/extensionMethodsTesting.md

 }
 ```

-It was written to extend `IJobRestClient` which is used to start some jobs in a remote location.
+It extends `IJobRestClient` which is used to start some jobs in a remote location.
 When a job start is requested, the job is queued.
 When resources are available to start a job, it is transferred to a running state.
 When a job finishes execution it is moved to a completed state. `IJobRestClient` has only two methods:

 - `PostJobAsync` which sends a request to start a new job
 - `GetJobAsync` to retrieve a summary of a job